Bestiary - Ancient Peoples

 Instantly jump into their home realm, then reappear anywhere they want that they have seen in the player realm.

 The Disapperature partially teleshifts, not moving in location but allowing objects to pass harmlessly through them.
-Doesn't use up a Teleshift jump, but can only last three seconds, or starts to take 1HP damage per second.
-If re-materialising with something inside them, take piercing damage equivalent to the object's stats/at GM discretion.
+Doesn't use up a Teleshift jump, but can only last three seconds, or they take a minor level of damage every few seconds.
+If they stay there for more than a minute, it'll kill them.
+If re-materialising with something inside them, they take narratively accurate damage.

 A truly bizarre creature.
 In their resting state, they resemble a large blackbird but with bronze and gold feathers, and golden eyes.
 A spine of feathers runs down their back which can be raised to form a beautiful, multi-coloured fan.
 Even in Midplane, the Squank had no natural lifespan, but instead chose when they wished to end their lives.
 The oldest known are several tens of thousands of years old.
 They also artificially control their population.
 They do not allow for more than 50,000 of their kind to exist at any given time, and so limit children to a one in, one out policy.